 - Guided Tours: Expert guides take visitors through the museum’s key galleries, explaining the history and significance of each exhibit.

-- Virtual Reality Experiences: Using VR technology, you can explore reconstructed tombs, temples, and the Giza Plateau as it appeared thousands of years ago.
+- Virtual Reality Experiences: Using VR technology, you can explore reconstructed tombs, temples, and the Giza Plateau as they appeared thousands of years ago.

 - Photography and Observation Decks: Take in the panoramic views of the Pyramids of Giza from special terraces and outdoor spaces.